thomasfischersm/LSystemAndroid/README.md

 convert them to the current storage paradigm.

+#Signing Key
+Obviously, it would be a major security and Google store policy violation to hand out the actual key for this app.
+Udacity's goal with the key rubric seems to be to ascertain that a student has the skills to submit the app to the app store.
+I've more than demonstrated that by building a userbase.
+However, to be double sure that the rubric is fulfilled, there is a dummy key store
+included: "useless-for-udacity.jks".
+The password is "12345678".
+The key alias is "key".

 #Bragging
 Seeing L-Systems for the first time, the algorithm may not seem special.
 Before the latest update, the app was the fastest L-System rendering app in the app store.
 For the last update, I used the